HigherOrderCO/Kindex/README.md

 everything that is usually handled and manipuled as data, as well as their associated algorithms.
 As such, it is the central hub of shared libraries related to programming and software engineering.
-It also includes types such as Function and IO, which, are handled as data in a functional language like Kind.
+It also includes types such as Function and IO, which are handled as data in a functional language like Kind.

 ### Trait